Premises Liability Lawyer & Slip-And-Fall Injury Lawyer

 When an insurer receives notice of a potential premises liability claim, you can be assured that the insurance company will instruct their insured (the owner or personal responsible for maintaining the property) to correct, change, or even tear down the structure that caused your injury.
 An experienced and skilled premises liability lawyer will (1) photograph and document the condition of the property before the property can be changed, and (2) put the property owner on notice that a potential claim exists and an attempt to alter the property may result in a spoliation claims.

 The most important question to ask yourself following a slip or trip and fall injury is “does this injury justify calling a lawyer?”

 The next question you should ask yourself is, “who is responsible for your injury?”
 Just because you have tripped or slipped and fell on property in Georgia does not necessarily mean that you are legally entitled to collect damages from them.
 The state of Georgia is under the Open and Obvious Doctrine.
 This doctrine follows common sense and you are expected to be aware of your surroundings and pay attention to where you are going.
 An example of this doctrine in use would be, if you were walking through Home Depot and you tripped and fell over a pallet of mulch and injured yourself.
 Because the pallet is very large and noticeable the law assumes under common sense you should be able to avoid it.

 On the other hand, an example that would not fall under the Open and Obvious Doctrine and favor your right to sue would be: if you were walking through Lowe’s and gray paint had spilled on the gray floor and there was ample time for a careful store owner to locate and clean it up, then the injures you sustained are the responsibility of the store.

-Generally, there are two main criterion that have to be met in order for a fall and the subsequent injuries of that fall to be the fault of the property owner.
+Generally, there is two main criteria that have to be met in order for a fall, and the subsequent injuries of that fall to be the fault of the property owner.